Yvitex/Obsidian_Notes/Computer Science/WebApp/Backend/API.md

 #python
 # API
+API is a set of protocol that enable 2 software devices to communicate with each other

 There are many ways we could utilize an API, We just first need to identify their *endpoints*, read the parameters and voila.
 Here is an example of api providers call [Open Weather Map](https://openweathermap.org/api/one-call-api).
 To utilize their API, we need to authenticate first ourselves and then find their endpoints.